EkagraS/Ekagra_Infilect_Assignment/README.md

 Draws a green tick on that position
 Uses tracking IDs so the same object is not detected again when the camera comes back to it

-Tech used
+Tech used:

 Kotlin
 CameraX
-ML Kit Object Detection (stream mode)
+ML Kit Object Detection
-Custom OverlayView for drawing ticks
+Custom OverlayView using canvas for drawing ticks

-How it works (short explanation):
+How it works:

 ML Kit gives bounding boxes for visible objects
 I take the center point of each box